-The ‘Qualities and Values’ and ‘Presence and Listening Skills’ modules from the Spirituality in Aged Care Professional Development program launch as e-modules on 25 February to equip aged care organisations with outcome focused, practical tools for integrating spiritual care for older people.
+The ‘Qualities and Values’ and ‘Presence and Listening Skills’ modules from the Spirituality in Aged Care Professional Development program is available on our LMS to equip aged care organisations with outcome focused, practical tools for integrating spiritual care for older people.

 The e-module standalone units feature two key concepts of spiritual care in aged care, and what they may look like in a professional context.
 They focus on practical, engaging interactive tools including reflective questioning, listening exercises and short videos, both working alone or in pairs.
 Next steps and related resources are also covered.